MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/accelerator-class.md

  The auto selection accelerator_view.

 ##  <a name="get_dedicated_memory"></a>  accelerator::get_dedicated_memory Method
- Returns the dedicated memory for the [accelerator](accelerator-class.md), in kilobytes.
+ Returns the dedicated memory for the `accelerator`, in kilobytes.

 ```
 size_t get_dedicated_memory() const;